cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

    }
     ```

-    Note that it creates it only once by saving the client in the state.
+    Note that this creates it only once by saving the client in the state.

-Instantiating a `CheckersSigningStargateClient` is a bit more involved as you will see later on.
+Instantiating a `CheckersSigningStargateClient` is more involved, as you will see later on.

 First, make use of what you already prepared.
 Why choose to start with `MenuContainer`?
 Because that is where all the games are listed.

 ## Show all games

 To show all games, you only need the read-only `StargateClient`.
-That is convenient as there is no need to worry about private keys, for now.
+There is no need to worry about private keys for now.
 Where do you query for the games?

 ### All games container

-Look into `src/components/Menu/MenuContainer.tsx`'s `componentDidMount` method.
-It is accessing the browser storage for saved games.
-You can replace the storage logic with:
+Look into `src/components/Menu/MenuContainer.tsx` for the `componentDidMount` method, which accesses the browser storage for saved games.
+You can replace the storage logic with the following steps:

 * Obtain a `StargateClient` with the `getStargateClient` method.
-* Obtain the blockchain games.
-Without pagination to keep it simple.
+* Obtain the blockchain games (without pagination).
 * Convert the blockchain games to the format the component expects.
 * Save them in `saved: IGameInfo[]` of the component's state.

-Your first thought may be to add a new function to `CheckersStargateClient` to handle the call and the conversion, or to add a helper function that takes a client as a parameter.
+A good next step is to add a new function to `CheckersStargateClient` to handle the call and the conversion, or to add a helper function that takes a client as a parameter.

 ### A specific GUI method

-However, in the future you may want to reuse the `CheckersStargateClient` code in another GUI or for backend scripts.
-So, to avoid polluting the code, and to avoid a helper where you need to pass a Stargate client as parameter, you can add [an extension method](https://www.c-sharpcorner.com/article/learn-about-extension-methods-in-typescript/#:~:text=Extension%2Dmethod%20gives%20you%20the,any%20data%2Dtype%20you%20want) to `CheckersStargateClient`.
+In the future you may want to reuse the `CheckersStargateClient` code in another GUI or for backend scripts.
+To avoid polluting the code, and to avoid a helper where you need to pass a Stargate client as parameter, add [an extension method](https://www.c-sharpcorner.com/article/learn-about-extension-methods-in-typescript/#:~:text=Extension%2Dmethod%20gives%20you%20the,any%20data%2Dtype%20you%20want) to `CheckersStargateClient`.

 In a new `src/types/checkers/extensions-gui.ts`:

-1. You declare the new extension method to your `CheckersStargateClient` _module_:
+1. Declare the new extension method to your `CheckersStargateClient` _module_:

     ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/types/checkers/extensions-gui.ts#L10-L12]
     declare module "../../checkers_stargateclient" {